 “My whole journey began the day I lost her and every time I find her, she slips away again.
 I thought we’d finally be together, but she’s out there alone not for one more second.” – Sora

 Even with everything the game’s story provided, the main storyline of Sora’s journey remained the most striking.
 When you play in an RPG, you get attached to whoever you’re playing as.
 You struggle with them.
 You watch them get stronger.
 RPGs in many ways promote this – this feeling of communal understanding between you and the character going through the story.
 You tend to feel what they feel.
-You hurt when they hurt.
-You cry when they cry.
+Not to mention, you hurt when they hurt and you cry when they cry.
 And you’re happy when they’re happy.
 That’s the goal anyway.

 But with Kingdom Hearts III, with so many plot points, how is it that we as an audience don’t fall into the trap of running off with the other subplots and characters?
 Particularly in a medium where players tend to self-insert themselves into the shoes of the main character (as they do tend to be more bland and one dimensional for that purpose), what is it about Sora that makes us feel so much for him and keeps him so unique, even with everything else going on?